sudoharun/sudoharun/README.md

 # Hi there 👋

 I'm Harun.
-I am currently studying Level 3 T-Level in Digital Production, Design and Development.
+I am currently studying Level 3 T-Level in Digital Production, Design and Development (Sep 2023 - May 2025).

 I am based in the West Midlands, England.

 I use Arch Linux and Hyprland on my main computer.